-Luís Moniz Pereira1
+Luís Moniz Pereira2

-On February 21st and 22nd, 2008, a general workshop for students of the "European Master in Computational Logic" - the EMCL - of which I am the national coordinator, took place at the campus of "Faculdade de Ciências e Tecnologia" - FCT/UNL - of "Universidade Nova de Lisboa" - UNL.
+On February 21^{st} and 22^{nd} , 2008, a general workshop for students of the "European Master in Computational Logic" - the EMCL - of which I am the national coordinator, took place at the campus of "Faculdade de Ciências e Tecnologia" - FCT/UNL - of "Universidade Nova de Lisboa" - UNL.
 The event was organized by the Computer Science Department.
 For more information: http://centria.di.fct.unl.pt/~jja/EMCL_Workshop

 This Master of Science program is an official Bologna 2nd cycle.
 It is one of the first 14 supported by the Erasmus Mundus Program, since 2004, due to its high quality, and is run by a consortium of 5 European universities: U. Nova Lisboa, U.P.
 Madrid, T.U.
-Dresden (global coordinator), F.U.
+Dresden, F.U.
 Bolzano, and T.U.
 Vienna.

 42 students (over 60% of the total) and several professors from all 5 universities attended the workshop.
-The students came from 22 different countries of origin, spread throughout the 5 continents:
+The students came from 22 different countries of origin, spread throughout the 5 continents, but just 1 was Portuguese: